qx6ghqkz/gallery-dl-server/README.md

 Configuration of gallery-dl is as documented in the [official documentation](https://github.com/mikf/gallery-dl#configuration).

-The configuration file must be mounted inside the Docker container in one of the locations where gallery-dl will check for the config file.
+A configuration file is **required.** If running outside of Docker, the [default locations](https://github.com/mikf/gallery-dl#locations) will be used to search for a configuration file.
+When running *with* Docker, the configuration file must be mounted inside the Docker container in one of the locations where gallery-dl-server will search for the config file.

+### Locations

+- `/config/gallery-dl.conf`
+- `/config/config.json`

-The server uses a custom target config location of `/config/gallery-dl.conf`.
-A [default configuration file](https://github.com/qx6ghqkz/gallery-dl-server/blob/main/gallery-dl.conf) for use with gallery-dl-server has been provided and will automatically be placed in the directory mounted to `/config` if the file does not already exist in that location.
+A [default configuration file](docs/gallery-dl.conf) for use with gallery-dl-server has been provided and will automatically be placed in the directory mounted to `/config` if no valid config file exists in that location.

 For more information on configuration file options, see [gallery-dl/docs/configuration.rst](https://github.com/mikf/gallery-dl/blob/master/docs/configuration.rst).

-Any additional directories specified in the configuration file must also be mounted inside the Docker container, for example if you specify a cookies file location then make sure that location is accessible from within the Docker container.
+Any additional locations specified in the configuration file must also exist inside the Docker container.
+For example, if you specify a cookies file location, make sure that location is accessible from within the Docker container.

-It is recommended you place any additional files such as archive, cache and cookies files inside the same `config` directory as `gallery-dl.conf` and then mount that directory to `/config` inside the container, as in the examples.
+It is recommended you place any additional files such as archive, cache and cookies files inside the same directory mounted to `/config` along with the config file.

 ## Usage